When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.

 But what if you’re prone to making the wrong choices?

-But also not as much as you think.
+This decision-making deficiency is a big part of what makes FOMO such a MOFO.
+But not as much as you think.
 Because psychological research finds that we overestimate how much regret we feel for making the wrong choice.

-You worry you’ll feel a lot of regret for having made a decision, but as long as it’s well-thought-out and doesn’t leave you in jail, with an incurable disease, or with a useless collection of NFTs, you actually end up feeling much less regret than anticipated.
+We worry we’ll feel a lot of regret for having made a decision, but as long as it’s well-thought-out and doesn’t leave us in jail, with an incurable disease, or with a useless collection of NFTs, we actually end up feeling much less regret than anticipated.

 How so?

-Largely because of an incurable habit we all have—one that Carol Tavris and Elliott Aronson write about in Mistakes Were Made, But Not By Me.
+Largely because of our incurable habit that Carol Tavris and Elliott Aronson write about in Mistakes Were Made, But Not By Me.

 Self-justification.